When: January 31

 Several fixes come to an end over the next few weeks and months, such as the British Gas Fix and Fall March 2014, EDF Energy Blue +Price Promise April 2014 and the Scottish Power Fixed Price Energy April 2014 tariffs – although other deals expire the whole year round.
 And if you don’t take action in time, you’ll most likely be shunted onto your supplier’s standard tariff, which can be the most expensive option.

 Mark the tariff end date in your diary and return to our energy comparison channel to find the best new deal.
 In fact, you needn’t wait until your fix ends - if your tariff has no charges for leaving early, you should regularly shop around to check you’re still on the cheapest tariff.
-Switching is simple (read my guide for proof) and could save you up to £240 a year.
+Switching is simple and could save you up to £240 a year.

 When: March 19